henschkowski/tuxmodule/README.md

 First, build the module:

-  * Check-out or download the source code from the Downloads or Source tab.
+  * Check-out or download the source code.
   * Set TUXDIR (for example, `export TUXDIR=/opt/bea/tuxedo8.1`)
   * Make sure that you use the desired version of python on the command line
   * Run `python setup.py build --force` to compile the sources